Caroline E. Krajewski Manney Nursing Scholarship

 The scholarship was established to honor Caroline Krajewski, who joined Community Visiting Nurse Association (formerly Somerset Valley Visiting Nurse Association) in 1961.
 Caroline brought her dedication, kindness and compassion for the field of nursing to Somerset Valley VNA for more than 20 years.
 Her commitment to home care led her to the role of Director in 1968.

 Caroline started her career at Muhlenberg School of Nursing, where she developed a deep appreciation for public health, home care and teaching.
 She continued her education and obtained a Bachelor of Science degree from Seton Hall University and obtained her Master’s degree in Public Health and Nursing Administration from Teachers College, Columbia University.
 Caroline was a true believer in public health and home care, convinced that the home was the best place to recuperate.

-Applications for the scholarship are now available and must be submitted by April 8 to the CVNA office in Somerville.
+Applications for the scholarship will be available next year and are to be submitted to the CVNA office in Somerville.
 Individuals may apply for the annual Caroline E. Krajewski Manney Scholarship by meeting the following criteria:

 - Evidence of academic ability that includes:

 - Official transcript from High School (if graduated within three years)